DISCOURSE ANALYZER LOGO

 Frequently Asked Questions

-The Text and Corpus Analysis set of tools is a collection of AI-powered tools designed to analyze large amounts of textual data to provide insights into patterns, frequency, and relationships among words and phrases.
-These tools include collocation analysis, keyword analysis, n-grams analysis, concordance analysis, frequency analysis, collocate analysis, and dispersion analysis.
+The Text and Corpus Analysis toolkit comprises AI-powered tools tailored for analyzing textual data, focusing on patterns, frequencies, and word relationships.
+It includes techniques such as collocation analysis, keyword analysis, n-grams analysis, concordance analysis, frequency analysis, collocate analysis, and dispersion analysis to provide insights.

 Collocation analysis identifies frequently co-occurring words in a text or corpus.
 This helps reveal patterns of word usage and associations between words that might not be evident when reading a single text.